 Deva Samaj- 1887

-- Founded by Shiv Narayan Agnihotri in Lahore.
+- Deva Samaj was founded by Shiv Narayan Agnihotri in Lahore.

 - They followed The Ides of Brahmo Samaj in religious reforms.